 Yes.
 At least two public toilet facilities are located in each of the following four designated camping areas:

 - M.V.
 Beagle (with wheelchair access)

-No public toilets located in ‘The Oaks’ camping area.
+No public toilets located in Dorrigo South or Pelican Bay camping areas.

 It is best to bring a portable toilet for all beach areas, rather than bush toileting.
 A toilet waste disposal facility is located at the council service facility located on Clarkson Drive just north of Rainbow Beach.
 Bag tampons, sanitary pads, disposable nappies and cigarette butts and remove from the area.